espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Smoke Curtain.md

 * * *

 You load an extra dose of powder into your shot, causing it to belch a cloud of smoke.
 You make a Strike with your firearm and create a cloud of smoke in a 20 foot emanation centered on your location.
-Creatures are [[Concealed]] while within the smoke, and creatures outside the area are concealed to creatures within the smoke.
+Creatures are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] while within the smoke, and creatures outside the area are concealed to creatures within the smoke.
 The smoke dissipates at the start of your next turn.
 If your Strike is a critical failure, your firearm misfires.